-UPDATE: I recently posted this longer mini guide to visiting Palawan and El Nido.
+UPDATE: I recently posted this longer guide to visiting Palawan.

 UPDATE 2: El Nido has become much more popular and crowded in the last 5 years.
 It’s still just as beautiful, just don’t expect the same kind of serenity that I experienced in 2013.